Video Tutorials for Using

 What you will learn: How to aid your instructional continuity planning as an instructor.

 Once logged in to your admin dashboard, select the “Create a Book” button.
 Enter your selected webbook address and book title.
-Your webbook address cannot be changed afterwards, so pick wisely.
-The book title is easily changeable in the future.
+The book title is easily changeable in the future, while the webbook address is more complex.

 After creating an account and a book in Pressbooks, the Dashboard is where an author will spend most of their time writing and where links to various tools and functionalities may be found.